NylramWhist/Wildharvest/README.md

 ## Icon Credits

-Some icons used in this module were created by Lorc, Delapouite, and other contributors and are available at Game-icons.net.
+ome icons used in this module were created by Lorc, Delapouite, and Skoll are available at Game-icons.net.

 The icons are licensed under the Creative Commons Attribution 3.0 Unported license (CC BY 3.0).